Trade Fair Exhibits

 Advanced Laser in-situ joining enables continuous co-consolidation of thermoplastic multidirectionally reinforced CFRP-laminates to revolutionize the manufacturing of large-scale aircraft structures.

 The automated joining of already consolidated fiber-reinforced high-performance thermoplastic laminates has been a challenge so far.
-For this purpose, a continuous joining process for joining already consolidated multidirectional laminates made of fiber-plastic composites (FRP) was developed at the Fraunhofer IWS.
+For this purpose, a continuous joining process for joining already consolidated multidirectional laminates made of fiber-plastic composites (FRP) was developed at Fraunhofer IWS.

 As part of the Joint Technology Initiative “Clean Sky 2“ by the Fraunhofer-Gesellschaft and its institutes as well as other industry and research partners, a “Multifunctional Fuselage Demonstrator“ is being set up.
 This will be used to demonstrate the joining of two 8 m long aircraft fuselage half-shells using the laser in-situ process.